Streamlined Consolidated LEA Improvement Plan (S-CLIP) Survey

 - Target students who are underserved or disproportionately impacted by the COVID-19 pandemic.

-The district is planning to utilize that funding to address several critical areas, including academic recovery and intervention, social emotional learning, and student and staff health and well-being.
+The district planned to utilize that funding to address several critical areas, including academic recovery and intervention, social-emotional learning, and student and staff health and well-being.